An average of 250,000 families across America suffer from damage caused by water pipes freezing and breaking

 Winterization Tip Two – Drain Waterlines by Opening Faucets

-After the water is shut off, drain your water pipes.
+After the water is shut off, drain your water pipes and get pipe cutting services if needed.
 An efficient and quick way to do this is open all faucets, inside and out, and flush toilets until they are completely emptied.
 Plastic and rubber supply lines leading to appliances, faucets, and toilets become brittle and break with age.
 So it is equally important to drain them completely, too.
 Finally, to eliminate or dilute the water in drain traps, use “RV” type antifreeze solution in them.
 Follow the instructions on the container.

 Winterization Tip Three – Drain Your Water Heater